CactiLab/2021-ectf-UB-Cacti-design/getting_started.md

    defining the SCEWL ID of the echo servers.

 Containers in deployment:
- * `echo/sss:latest` - Contiains the SSS, any deployment-wide secrets, and the SED-specific secrets for the echo server and clients
+ * `echo/sss:latest` - Contains the SSS, any deployment-wide secrets, and the SED-specific secrets for the echo server and clients
  * `echo/controller:base` - Contains a base controller with any common packages or libraries pre-built